Data Governance Policy: Examples, Templates & How to Write One

 Data governance policy examples and templates

-- Oklahoma Office of Management & Enterprise Services - This example offers a very high-level coverage of policy and procedure, but gets very detailed when discussing the groups involved in data governance — and what the roles and responsibilities are of each.
+- Oklahoma Office of Management & Enterprise Services - This data governance document template offers a very high-level coverage of policy and procedure but gets very detailed when discussing the groups involved in data governance — and what the roles and responsibilities are of each.

-- New Hampshire Department of Education - This policy identifies roles and responsibilities as well, but dives deeper into the specific job duties of key individuals.
+- New Hampshire Department of Education - This data governance policy example identifies roles and responsibilities as well but dives deeper into the specific job duties of key individuals.
 It also outlines the intended outcomes of the policy, which is important for determining the success of data governance as a whole.

 - University of New South Wales (UNSW) Sydney - This university separated its data governance into two policies.
 They have a standard data governance policy and a research data governance & materials handling policy.
 Creating multiple policies is an effective approach if your organization manages large quantities of data in more than one category that have distinct roles and procedures attached to them.

 - Brandeis University - The university created this data governance policy with a critical first step: identifying all the data sources in the organization.
 Later in the document, they tie each data source to a “data trustee.”
 This ensures there is custody of every single data source across their environment and also reduces the risk of shadow IT.

 - University of Nevada Las Vegas (UNLV) - The UNLV data governance policy includes sections on data access, usage, and integrity.
 Incorporating similar language into your policy will establish standards and expectations that reduce the misuse of data and build data trust across your organization.